What Is a Dental Crown?

 Both crowns and veneers improve the appearance of teeth, but they serve different purposes:

 - Veneers are thin shells bonded to the front surface of a tooth.
-They are best for cosmetic changes — colour, shape, and minor alignment.
+They are well suited for cosmetic changes — colour, shape, and minor alignment.
 They require less tooth removal.

 - Crowns cover the entire tooth and provide structural support.
 They are the better choice when a tooth is significantly damaged, weakened, or has had root canal treatment.